The Eye (The Lord of the Rings: The Rings of Power): Plot

 Following the eruption of Orodruin, Tirharad is covered in ash and fire.
 Galadriel finds Theo and they begin making their way out of the Southlands.
 They bond over their shared guilt regarding the events leading to the eruption, and Galadriel discusses her husband Celeborn whom she believes to be dead.
 Isildur and Valandil find Ontamo dead.
 They help Queen Regent Míriel rescue survivors from a burning building, but it collapses and Míriel loses her eyesight.
 Isildur is presumed dead in the collapse.

 The Harfoots finish their migration to the Grove, an orchard that has been destroyed by the nearby volcano.
 They ask the Stranger to help fix it but his attempts lead to a large tree branch landing on Nori and Dilly Brandyfoot.
 Scared, the Harfoots send the Stranger away.
 The next day they awake to find the orchard regrown.
 When the three mysterious women arrive in search of the Stranger, Nori attempts to send them in the wrong direction.
 They retaliate by using magic to burn all the Harfoot wagons and then continue their search.
 Nori leaves to find the Stranger and warn him of the danger, accompanied by Poppy Proudfellow, Sadoc Burrows, and her mother Marigold.

 Galadriel and Theo reach the Númenórean camp outside of the Southlands where Theo is reunited with Bronwyn and Arondir.
 Elendil learns of Isildur's loss and lets the latter's horse, who cannot be calmed, gallop away.
 Before the Númenóreans depart Middle-earth, Míriel promises to return and seek revenge.
 Galadriel is reunited with a gravely wounded Halbrand and helps him ride north to receive Elvish medicine.
 The other human survivors seek refuge in nearby Pelargir, an old Númenórean colony.

 In Khazad-dûm, Elrond and Prince Durin IV ask King Durin III for permission to begin mining mithril, but he refuses.
-When they see proof that mithril can reverse the fading power of the Elves, the pair begin mining the ore in secret.
-They find a large deposit but are caught by Durin III.
+When they see proof that mithril can reverse the fading power of the Elves, the pair begin mining the ore in secret but are caught by Durin III.
 Elrond is banished, taking a small piece of mithril with him, and Durin IV is stripped of his royal status.
-Durin III orders the mithril mine be sealed.
-Unbeknownst to them all, a Balrog lives deep below the mine.
+Durin III orders the mithril mine be sealed, not knowing that a Balrog lives deep below it.

 In the Southlands, the Orcs and their human allies name Adar "Lord of the Southlands".
 He says that place no longer exists: it is now the land of Mordor.